 EU Life Sciences Practice

-Our lawyers assist multinational companies and trade associations with food, pharmaceutical, biotechnology, medical devices, cosmetics and food supplement issues in the EU and its 27 Member States.
+Our lawyers assist multinational companies and trade associations with food, pharmaceutical, biotechnology, medical devices, cosmetics and food supplement issues in the EU and its 28 Member States.
 We offer cross-border strategic advice for gaining and maintaining market access, anticipate governmental actions, advise on approval and submission strategies and interface with trade associations, consultants and governmental officials.
-Many major multinational pharmaceutical, biological and medical device companies turn to our group for assistance with compliance issues at European manufacturing sites relating to Good Manufacturing Practices, as well as EU Drug Safety/Pharmacovigilance, Quality System regulations and EU Clinical Trials.
-Our EU life sciences regulatory lawyers are experienced in matters involving the European Commission, including the Directorate-General for Enterprise, the Directorate-General for Health and Consumer Protection, the Commission’s Legal Service as well as other official EU bodies such as the European Medicines Agency, the European Food Safety Authority, and the Scientific Committee on Consumer Products.
+Many major multinational pharmaceutical, biological and medical device companies turn to our group for assistance with compliance issues at European manufacturing sites relating to Good Manufacturing Practices (GMPs), as well as EU Drug Safety/Pharmacovigilance, Quality System regulations and EU Clinical Trials.
+Our EU life sciences regulatory lawyers are experienced in matters involving the European Commission, including the the Internal Market, Industry, Entrepreneurship and SME’s Directorate-General (DG GROW), the Health and Consumer Protection Directorate-General (DG SANTE), the Commission’s Legal Service as well as other official EU bodies such as the European Medicines Agency (EMA), the European Food Safety Authority (EFSA) and the Scientific Committee on Consumer Products.
 The EU life sciences regulatory practice forms part of Sidley's global Life Sciences practice, providing integrated quality legal services to meet our clients' needs around the world.

 EU Environmental Practice